-- 6. Note, only the axial rotor clearances can be adjusted (by re-centering the rotor) unless the rotor has adjustable tips.
-If the rotor valve clearances need checking or adjusting, this should only be done by a trained and qualified mechanic using the following suggested procedure: - 1.
-Shut down the dust or conveying system. - 2.
-Lock out all electric power to the valve. - 3.
-If the valve is difficult to access or in an unsafe area, remove from the system and bring to workshop. - 4.
+- 3. Monitor particulate feed rate if applicable. - Make sure dust/particulate is not bridging above the valve inlet.
+See the Troubleshooting section if this occurs. - Note, only the axial rotor clearances can be adjusted (by re-centering the rotor) unless the rotor has adjustable tips.
+If the rotor valve clearances need checking or adjusting, this should only be done by a trained and qualified mechanic using the following suggested procedure:

+- a.
+Shut down the dust or conveying system. - b.
+Lock out all electric power to the valve. - If the valve is difficult to access or in an unsafe area, remove from the system and bring to workshop. - d.
 Wear safety glasses and protective clothing, respirators, etc. as appropriate.
-Consult your company's material safety data sheet and take appropriate additional precautions before cleaning or working on the valve. - 5.
-Remove the valve chain guard and the drive chain by disconnection of the chain connection link.
+Consult your company's material safety data sheet and take appropriate additional precautions before cleaning or working on the valve. - e.
+Remove the valve chain guard and the drive chain by disconnecting of the chain connection link.

-Checking rotor clearances may require hands inside the valve body.
+Checking rotor clearances may require hands inside the valve

+body.
 To avoid possible severe injury, block the rotor so it cannot accidently turn while hands are in the body of the valve.
 For example, inserting a large wood block in the valve inlet can prevent the rotor from turning.

-6. Check the rotor side to end plate clearances with a feeler gage.
+f.
+Check the rotor side to end plate clearances with a feeler gage.
 The standard clearances on most valves are 0.004 - 0.007", but may vary on custom applications or rotors with cutter blades.
 Check the order documentation and valve drawing for confirmation of the required clearances.
 The clearances should be checked along the entire edge of each rotor blade noting any variance exceeding 0.002".
 Record the average clearance on each blade end to determine if the rotor needs centering in the housing.
-Excessive variance on or between each blade may indicate the need for a new rotor.
+Excessive variance on or between each blade may indicate the need for a new rotor or valve.